The RAM Tool is full of helpful information and features for you to discover. Please follow the below to get started.

-Upon receiving login details from the Trust Payments Malta Operations Team, you may access RAM Tool from the following link: https://www.omnipaygroup.com/ramtool
+Upon receiving login details from Trust Payments, you may access RAM Tool using the following link: https://www.omnipaygroup.com/ramtool

 Enter your username and password.

 Once logged in, we first request that you change your password for security reasons.
 You can do this by navigating to Customer Service > Change Password.

 Our password policy specifies the following requirements to be met when setting a new password:

 - Passwords must contain at least 1 numeric character.